-When are criminal nondisclosures in Texas allowed?
+When is a criminal nondisclosure allowed?
 Attorney Benson Varghese answers this question in this short video.

-Criminal nondisclosures in Texas are allowed under certain circumstances.
-That is generally when an offense that is a Class B misdemeanor or greater, including felony offenses, have been deferred and ultimately dismissed without a conviction.
-That is different from a case being dismissed without being placed on deferred.
-There is also, for felonies, a waiting period of five years that must pass after the case has been dismissed before you are eligible for a nondisclosure.
+“A nondisclosure in Texas is allowed under certain circumstances and that is generally when an offense that is a Class B misdemeanor or greater, including felony offenses, have been deferred and then ultimately dismissed without a conviction.
+And that is different from a case being dismissed without being placed on deferred.
+There is also, for felonies, a waiting period of five years that must pass after the case has been dismissed before you are eligible for a nondisclosure.” – Benson Varghese

 Interested in obtaining one?
 Contact us at 817-203-2220 or reach out online.